alttch/eva3/doc/items.rst

   set via API or by the user)
-* **-1** sensor error ("expires" timer went off, the status was set because the connection with a physical sensor got lost during passive or active update etc), when the sensor is in this status, it's value is not sent via the notification system to let the other components work with the last valid data.
+* **-1** sensor error ("expires" timer went off, the status was set because the connection with a physical sensor got lost during passive or active update etc), when the sensor is in this status, its value is not sent via the notification system to let the other components work with the last valid data.

 .. note::